Iamhakim/prework-study-guide/README.md

 ## Installation

-we need create a repository using github and then follow the git steps to create a file on desktop to create a remote branch so we can save any changes we do in vs code and to be visible to other team member.
+we need to create a repository using github and then follow the git steps to create a file on desktop to create a remote branch so we can save any changes we do in vs code and to be visible to other team member.

 ## Usage